Welcome to the University of Chicago Section of Plastic and Reconstructive Surgery

 In recent years, there have been significant advances in laser technology that improve the skin's quality, function and appearance.
 We utilize a variety of "smart" lasers to treat common skin conditions with minimal scarring.
 These include vascular birthmarks, spider veins, hemangiornas, freckles, fine wrinkling of the skin and tattoos.
 We are at the forefront in scar treatment research.
 With six wound-healing laboratories, physicians are able to investigate new ways to treat hypertrophic and keloid scars as well as minimize or reverse the effects of burn scars.
 Our advances in tissue engineering and microsurgical tissue transfer have brought us to the leading edge of reconstructive surgery.

 Some of the reconstructive surgeries we perform include:

 The Section of Plastic and Reconstructive Surgery is nationally recognized for both clinical and basic research and has major external and federal funding for its research program including awards from the National Institutes of Health and American Society of Maxillofacial Surgeons.
 The section conducts a broad range of both basic and clinical research, including: electrical trauma, tissue transplantation and regeneration, craniofacial bone biology and healing, acellular regenerative dermal matrix for breast reconstruction as well as wound healing and bioengineering.

 The Section of Plastic Surgery conducts an accredited six-year integrated Plastic & Reconstructive Residency program based at The University of Chicago Medicine.
-Two residents are accepted each year from the NRMP match, among a pool of talented fourth-year medical students and matriculate as PGY-1 residents into the training program.
+Three residents are accepted each year from the NRMP match, among a pool of talented fourth-year medical students and matriculate as PGY-1 residents into the training program.